Scheduling with an API

 Trigger bookings from your stack

 Call the API from your ticketing system, monitoring alerts, or CI/CD pipeline.
 Or let AI agents book via MCP.
-Availability is checked in real time against Google Calendar.
+Availability is checked in real time against connected calendars.

 React to events with webhooks